watson-developer-cloud/api-guidelines/content-type-guidelines.md

 **Don't require a content-type (or require a non-generic content-type)**

-When making a curl request like “curl https://host.com -d file=@./file”, the default may not have a content-type other than the generic “application/octet-stream”; however if we still have enough to process the request we should
+When making a curl request like “curl https://host.com -d file=@./file”, the default may not have a content-type other than the generic “application/octet-stream”; however if we still have enough to process the request we should.

 **Don't require filenames when not needed**